mueenou/hubvisory-cinequiz/README.md

 # serve with hot reload at localhost:3000
 $ npm run dev

+# do some test with jest
+$ npm run test

 # build for production and launch server
 $ npm run build
 $ npm run start